tuobraun/appium-testcases/README.md

 # appium-testcases
 Some simple Appium test cases

-Here I'll try to implement POM approach for Xamarin MonoApp projects using pytest and ~~unittest~~ (deprecated) test runners.
+Here I'll try to implement POM approach for Xamarin MonoApp projects using pytest.

 Native Android projects are in the plans.